chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 ## Quick Introduction to Concert Keyboardist

+Concert Keyboardist was created for the enjoyment of playing existing midi files live.
+Playing Concert Keyboardist feels remarkably like playing a real instrument.
+There are many thousands of midi files available for download for free on the Internet, (or you can create your own) and you can play them though as you were a "Concert keybordist" even on just a computer keyboard.
+You play can the notes from any midi file, in real time with your own note timings, durations, velocities and tempo.

-Concert Keyboardist lets you perform music loaded from a midi file.
-It always plays the correct notes, no matter what keys you play.
-Each time you press a key on your computer keyboard or an attached midi keyboard, Concert Keyboardist plays the next "Target Note" in the score.
-It also autoplays any notes "Chained" off this target note.
+Concert Keyboardist **always** plays the correct notes, **no matter what keys or notes you play**.
+Each time you press a key on your keyboard, Concert Keyboardist plays the next "Target Note" in the score.
+It them autoplays at the correct times any notes "Chained" off the target note.
 When it reaches the next Target Note it waits for you to press another key.
-It's up to you to trigger the target notes at times that sound good to you, just like playing them on a real keyboard.
+It's up to you to trigger the target notes at times that sound good to you, like playing them on a real instrument.

-While playing, notes scroll right-to-left.
-You choose when to play them and how long to hold them.
-On an attached velocity-sensitive midi keyboard note velocity (loudness) is controlled by how hard you press the keys.
-If you are playing on a computer keyboard (not velocity sensitive) Concert Keyboardist uses the note velocities from the score.
+Notes scroll right-to-left as you play, at a rate approximately determined by the tempo from the midi file.
+You choose when to play each target note and how long to hold it.
+On an attached velocity-sensitive midi keyboard you can also control note velocity (loudness) by how  hard you press the key that triggers it.
+The velocity of any notes chained off the target note are also adjusted proportionally.

+If you are playing on a computer keyboard (i.e. not velocity sensitive) Concert Keyboardist uses the note velocities from the score.

+Concert Keyboardist gradually adjusts its tempo to the tempo you choose to play so you are not locked to the tempo in the midi file.

-You can edit a midi files to customize how it plays and your changes can be saved in a Concert Keyboardist (...[CK].mid) file.
+You can also edit midi files to customize how they play and you can save your changes in a Concert Keyboardist file.

+It's important to realize however that in this version of Concert keyboardist it's not possible to add or remove notes (maybe in a future version).
+However you can load and play midi files that you create in some other application.

 ## Installation